 How would your CEO react if you expressed interest in promoting innovation in your company?
 If the answer is “interested but passively ambivalent,” you're not alone.
 Unfortunately, this is very common in corporate America.
 The biggest victim is your company’s opportunity cost.
-Leading companies today are competing -- and winning -- by promoting
+Leading companies today are competing -- and winning -- by promoting disruptive innovation.
+Your company can quickly be left behind with a few fatal strategic decisions, such as ignoring the CIO when it comes to innovation strategy.

 What’s the best way to get your point across?
 It starts with your relationship with the rest of the executive suite, especially the CEO, COO, etc. I frame IT partnership on two axes: How the CIO values himself, and how the other core C-Level decision makers -- starting with the CEO -- value the CIO.